article banner

 This is a chapter from the book Kotlin Coroutines.
 You can find it on LeanPub or Amazon.

-As we mentioned already, coroutines are components that can be suspended and resumed.
-It might sound like threads, but this is far from that.
-Threads cannot be suspended, only blocked.
+As we have mentioned already, coroutines are components that can be suspended and resumed.
+This might sound like threads, but it's very different because threads cannot be suspended, only blocked.
 When a thread is blocked, it still consumes resources and needs to be managed by the operating system.
-When a coroutine is suspended, the only thing that remains is an object, that keeps references to local variables and the place where this coroutine was suspended.
+When a coroutine is suspended, the only thing that remains is an object that keeps references to local variables and the place where this coroutine was suspended.
 Coroutines are lightweight abstractions that run on top of threads, and they are managed by the coroutine library, not by the operating system.

 There is a metaphor I like using to explain the difference between threads and coroutines.
 Imagine a game.
-A thread is like this old-school game that you can't save or pause.
-If you want to take a break for a while, you need to leave the game running.
-A coroutine is like a modern game that you can save and pause at any time.
-That allows you to take a break from the game at any time, without wasting resources.
-But it also allows you to play multiple games concurrently, as at any time you can save one game and start another.
-Finally, this allows you to resume the game on a different computer.
-That is important because if you play games on internet cafés, you can take any available computer and resume your game from the point where you left off.
-Those are the main benefits of coroutines.
-Thanks to the suspension mechanism, they can be paused and resumed at any time, on any thread.
-So we can suspend them at minimal cost, we can run multiple coroutines concurrently on a single thread, and we can efficiently manage threads, because coroutines are not strictly bound to particular threads.
-We will see those benefits throughout the book, but first, let's see how suspension works.
+A thread is like an old-school game you can't save.
+If you want to take a break for a while, you need to leave the game paused.
+A coroutine is like a modern game that you can save at any time; thus, you can take a break whenever you want without wasting resources, but you can also play multiple games concurrently because you can save one game and start another, even on a different computer.
+This is important because if you play games at internet cafés, you can take any available computer and resume your game from where you left off.
+These are the main benefits of coroutines.
+Thanks to the suspension mechanism, they can be saved and resumed at any time on any thread.
+So, we can suspend them at minimal cost, we can run multiple coroutines concurrently on a single thread, and we can efficiently manage threads because coroutines are not strictly bound to a particular thread.
+We will see these benefits throughout the book, but let's see how suspension works first.

 Suspending functions

-When we transform an application from blocking threads to suspending coroutines, the single most important change is using suspend modifier in front of many functions.
+When we transform an application from blocking threads to suspending coroutines, the single most important change is the use of the suspend modifier in front of many functions.
 Such functions are called suspending functions, and they are the hallmark of Kotlin coroutines.
 Here is a simple example of a backend application using coroutines.
 Notice that the only difference between using coroutines and blocking threads is the suspend modifier.

 class GithubApi { @GET("orgs/{organization}/repos?per_page=100") suspend fun getOrganizationRepos( @Path("organization") organization: String ): List<Repo> } class GithubConnectorService( private val githubApi: GithubApi ) { suspend fun getKotlinRepos() = githubApi.getOrganizationRepos("kotlin") .map { it.toDomain() } } @Controller class UserController( private val githubConnectorService: GithubConnectorService, ) { @GetMapping("/kotlin/repos") suspend fun findUser(): GithubReposResponseJson = githubConnectorService.getKotlinRepos().toJson() }

-So what are suspending functions?
+So, what are suspending functions?
 Do they start coroutines?
 No, they don't!
 Suspending functions are just functions that can suspend a coroutine.
-That means that a suspending function must be called on a coroutine (because it needs a coroutine to suspend).
+This means that a suspending function must be called on a coroutine (because this function needs a coroutine to suspend).
 In practice, suspend functions must be called by other suspending functions or by coroutine builders that start coroutines.
 Of course, a suspending function can also call regular functions.

 Suspending functions are not coroutines, but they require coroutines.
-That is why a framework like Spring reacts to the suspend modifier in controller mapping functions and calls such functions on a coroutine.
-On the other hand suspending functions allow suspension, so network libraries like Retrofit5 reacts to suspend modifier and suspend coroutines (instead of blocking threads) when they need to wait for a network response.
+This is why a framework like Spring Boot reacts to the suspend modifier in controller functions and calls suspending functions on a coroutine.
+On the other hand, suspending functions allow suspension, so network libraries like Retrofit5 react to the suspend modifier and suspend coroutines (instead of blocking threads) when they need to wait for a network response.

-So let's see it in action.
+So, let's see it in action.
 For this, we need a coroutine.
-The simplest way to start it is to use a suspending main function.
+The simplest way to start one is to use a suspending main function.
 Such a function is wrapped by the Kotlin compiler and started in a coroutine.
 However, if we call another suspending function from main, this function will be called on the same coroutine.
-You can say that suspend functions are synchronized, but the simplest explanation is that they are not coroutines themselves, they just can suspend coroutines.
+You can say that suspend functions are synchronized, but the simplest explanation is that they are not coroutines themselves; they can just suspend coroutines.

 import kotlinx.coroutines.* // Suspending function can suspend a coroutine suspend fun a() { // Suspends the coroutine for 1 second delay(1000) println("A") } // Suspending main is started by Kotlin in a coroutine suspend fun main() { println("Before") a() println("After") } // Before // (1 second delay) // A // After

-Notice that in JavaScript, if we had a similar code, but using async functions instead of suspending functions, the result would be "Before", "After", 1-second delay and "A".
+Notice that if we had similar code in JavaScript but using async functions instead of suspending functions, the result would be "Before", "After", a 1-second delay, and then "A".
 This is because async functions in JavaScript are coroutines, and they always start asynchronous processes.
-Suspending functions are not coroutines, only functions that can suspend coroutines.
-Those two concepts should not be confused.
+Suspending functions are not coroutines; they are functions that can suspend coroutines.
+These two concepts should not be confused.

 Your first suspension

-What will happen if we suspend our main function in the middle?
-For that, we can use the suspendCancellableCoroutine.
+What will happen if we suspend in the middle of our main function?
+For this, we can use the suspendCancellableCoroutine.

 import kotlinx.coroutines.* //sampleStart suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { } println("After") } // Before //sampleEnd

-suspendCancellableCoroutine is a function from kotlinx.coroutines library.
-Instead, we could use suspendCoroutine function from Kotlin standard library, which would behave the same in all examples in this chapter.
-I decided to use suspendCancellableCoroutine because it is good practice to choose it in general, as it supports cancellation and better testability.
+suspendCancellableCoroutine is a function from the kotlinx.coroutines library.
+Instead, we could use the suspendCoroutine function from Kotlin standard library, which would behave the same in all examples in this chapter.
+I decided to use suspendCancellableCoroutine because it is generally good practice to choose it as it supports cancellation and is more testable.

-If you call the above code, you will not see the "After", and the code will not stop running (as our main function never finished).
+If you call the above code, you will not see "After", and the code will not stop running (because our main function never finished).
 The coroutine is suspended after "Before".
-Our game was stopped and never resumed.
+Our game has been stopped and never resumed.
 So, how can we resume?

 Take a look again at the suspendCancellableCoroutine invocation and notice that it ends with a lambda expression ({ }).
 The function passed as an argument will be invoked before the suspension.
 This function has an argument of type Continuation.
 This is the object that we can use to resume the coroutine.
 We could use it to resume immediately2: